oceanypt/DR_RE/README.md

 DR_RE
 =====
-	This code is for our ACL2017 paper: "Jointly Extracting Relations with Class Ties via Effective Deep Ranking". <br>
+	This code is for our ACL2017 paper: "Jointly Extracting Relations with Class Ties via Effective Deep Ranking".

 Description
 -------